 Having a huge capacity comes with an obvious downside: weight.
 At 10kg, it’s one of the heaviest home vacuums we’ve reviewed.
 To put it in context, this is more than twice the 4.6kg of the Duronic VC7020 and the 4.9kg of the Miele Compact C2 Cat and Dog.

 Of course, unlike an upright vacuum, most of this weight is in the body which is on wheels.
-As you’ll be using the hose for cleaning, it’s not like you’ll need to push around 10kg the entire time.
+As you’ll be using the hose for cleaning, it’s not like you’ll need to carry around 10kg the entire time.

 On the upside, the tough protective bumper prepares it for the bangs and scrapes you get with heavier tasks.
 The sturdy design also ensures this vac is one of the most durable you can buy.